brillout/wildcard-api/examples/todo-list/readme.md

 ### React Frontend

-The following code shows how our frontend uses our Wildcard API to retrieve the user information, the user todos, and to update a todo.
+The following code shows how our frontend uses our Telefunc to retrieve the user information, the user todos, and to update a todo.